jaris58/joox_dl/README.md

-﻿# joox_dl
+﻿# Joox Downloader

-Joox Downloader for Python.
+joox_dl is Joox Downloader for Python.

 ## Usage